hvaghani221/notes/README.md

 1. Run `make unittest`

 ### end-to-end test
-1. Export the env variables from .env file
+1. Export the env variables from the .env file
 2. Run `make e2e`

-NOTE: Alhough the written tests are very basic, it doesn't cover all cases, I have written both unit and e2e tests for opensource products.
-Please checkout [unittest](https://github.com/open-telemetry/opentelemetry-collector-contrib/pull/14699) and [e2e test](https://github.com/splunk/splunk-connect-for-kubernetes/pull/707)
+NOTE: The written tests are very basic it doesn't cover all cases because of the time constraints.
+But, I have written both unit and e2e tests for open-source projects.
+Please check out [unittest](https://github.com/open-telemetry/opentelemetry-collector-contrib/pull/14699) and [e2e test](https://github.com/splunk/splunk-connect-for-kubernetes/pull/707).

 ### Further Improvements
 - The server currently in-memory store is used for rate-limiting.
 It makes the application stateful.
 To scale up the application, [redis](https://redis.io/) can be used to store the data related to rate-limiting.
 It makes the server stateless and can be easily scaled horizontally.
 - The application is executed directly, but it can be easily containerized.
-It makes the deployment process relativley easy when using container orchestration tools like Kubernetes.
+It makes the deployment process relatively easy when using container orchestration tools like Kubernetes.
 - There is no mechanism for token expiry.
-We can create new table to keep track of active token, and use use caching mechanism to efficiently check if the token is valid.
+We can create a new table to keep track of active tokens and use the caching mechanism to efficiently check if the token is valid.
 A new endpoint `/api/auth/logout` can be introduced that invalidates the cache.
 - The current server serves HTTP traffic.
 We can enable HTTPS by adding SSL certificates(either self-signed or issued from a known certificate authority)
-- We can improve the observability by adding more logs(not done already due to time constraints), performance metrics(like CPU/memorry usage, response time, throughput), database metrics(like performance of sql queries, connection pool stats etc) and application level metrics(like auth, error etc), and tracing.
-We can leverage tools like prometheus and opentelemetry to collect and export these data.
+- We can improve the observability by adding more logs(not done already due to time constraints), performance metrics(like CPU/memory usage, response time, throughput), database metrics(like the performance of SQL queries, connection pool stats, etc) and application-level metrics(like auth, error, etc), and tracing.
+We can leverage tools like Prometheus and Opentelemetry to collect and export these data.
 - Can add more unit and integration tests(not done already due to time constraints)

 ## Endpoints